 - Take the time to speak with residents and family members about their experiences.

 - Ask questions and make observations.
-For assistance with this task click on Suggested Topics & Questions.

-Step 3: Narrow Your Choices and Make a Selection
+Step 4: Narrow Your Choices and Make a Selection

 - Narrow choices and re-visit the facilities under consideration again at a different time of day if possible.